DESTINATIONS · CALABRIA

 Aspromonte National Park – The Heart of Calabrian Tourism

-For history enthusiasts, the ruins associated with the "Greek presence" in the region are a true treat.
-Aspromonte also offers panoramic mountain landscapes whose scenery conceals mysterious remains of ancient civilisations.
+For history enthusiasts, the ruins and former settlements scattered across the Bovesìa area are a true treat.
+Aspromonte also offers panoramic mountain landscapes whose scenery conceals traces of the region's multi-layered heritage.
 In towns such as Bova, the albergo diffuso model is being implemented – a dispersed hotel concept that allows the revitalisation of old houses and support of the local economy without destroying the historic urban fabric.

 Frequently Asked Questions